V4Fire/Core/src/core/kv-storage/engines/string/README.md

 # core/kv-storage/engines/string

-This module provides an engine for cookie-based "key-value" data storage.
+This module provides an engine for string-based "key-value" data storage.

+## Usage

-It allows you to work with your storage as with a regular dictionary, but store data inside in string format.
+This storage allows you to work with a standard interface.
+It is specifically beneficial when your data storage needs are confined to a string format, such as when storing data in cookies.

 ## How is data stored inside a string?